 Upgrade old ERP with cloud ERP

-Enterprise resource planning (ERP) systems as we know them have been around from more than two decades. however, much like the now obsolete pagers, on-premise, ERPs are starting to show their age.
+Enterprise resource planning (ERP) systems as we know them have been around for more than two decades. however, much like the now obsolete pagers, on-premise, ERPs are starting to show their age.

 Gartner, an Independent research firm recently published a report about the impact of the cloud on ERP systems.
 The research concluded with the bold statement that highly customized on-premise ERP systems will be relegated to legacy status by 2016.
 This means they will no longer be able to meet the requirements of companies and consequently become a drain on resources.

-Below are some factors which led to demise of these costly legacy ERP systems.
+Below are some factors which led to the demise of these costly legacy ERP systems.

 To keep up with the demand for more agile and responsive systems, the IT managers had to do a lot of customization with legacy on-site ERP systems over period of time.
 This leaves little room for further changes in the system.
 While all these latest functionalities you get out of the box in new ERPs.
 This gives higher flexibility of update and upgrade of the system.